 Key ForgingPGH milestones

-SUMMER 2021ForgingPGH presentation to and adoption by City Planning Commission and resolution by City Council
+JAN-MAR 2022ForgingPGH adoption by City Planning Commission and City Council resolution

 Forging the Comprehensive Plan

 Pittsburgh is a city on the rise.
 We have shaken off our rust belt past, and new industries like technology and healthcare are building our future.
 But not every community is benefitting, especially those who are still suffering the burden of decades of institutionalized oppression.
 The leaders who planned Pittsburgh’s mid-20th century revival provided the City with many civic assets but in the process destroyed some neighborhoods and displaced communities.